mohammedfirdouss/guess-the-number/README.md

 ## Description
 The **Number Guessing Game** is a simple project written in Go that comes in a basic web version.

-In the webrsion, the computer randomly selects a number between 1 and 100, and the player must guess the number within a limited number of attempts.
+In the web version, the computer randomly selects a number between 1 and 100, and the player must guess the number within a limited number of attempts.
 The allowed attempts depend on the chosen difficulty level:

 - **Easy:** 10 chances
 - **Medium:** 5 chances